-8. Select Video Source from the drop down; the new item is added to the layout and the Source settings box appears on the right side of the page.

-9. Click the Source drop down and select your source; your source appears in the visual layout editor above.
+- 8. Select Video Source from the drop down; the new item is added to the layout and the Source settings box appears on the right side of the page. - 9.
+Click the Source drop down and select your source; your source appears in the visual layout editor above.

-- For best results, keep the Keep aspect ratio when scaling checkbox checked in the Source settings box. - 11.
-Use the red and white source handles in the visual editor to stretch your image to the full size of the layout.
+- 10. For best results, keep the Keep aspect ratio when scaling checkbox checked in the Source settings box. - 11.
+Click and drag the red and white source handles in the visual editor or type in the percentage text boxes at the side to re-size the image as you wish.
+For a single source channel, using the full layout is usually best.